rigaya/VCEEnc/VCEEncC_Options.en.md

 ### --log-framelist
 FOR DEBUG ONLY!
 Output debug log for avsw/avhw reader.

+### --log-packets
+FOR DEBUG ONLY!
+Output debug log for packets read in avsw/avhw reader.

+### --option-file &lt;string&gt;
+File which containes a list of options to be used.
+Line feed is treated as a blank, therefore an option or a value of it should not splitted in multiple lines.

 ### --max-procfps &lt;int&gt;
 Set the upper limit of transcode speed.
 The default is 0 (= unlimited).